-Proposed Signal (1): NC 66 / SR 4000 (University Parkway) Signal Inventory Number Intersection Description Work Requirements 09-TBD NC 66 / SR 4000 (University Parkway) at NC 66 (Old Hollow Road) The Design-Build Team shall include the design and construction of this traffic signal in their Technical and Price Proposals.
-However, the Design-Build Team shall provide information required for the Department to evaluate the traffic signal warrant.
-No earlier than twelve (12) months prior to construction completion, the Design Build Team shall submit a request for a traffic signal warrant analysis to the Department.
-This request shall include all documentation required to support a traffic signal analysis, including but not limited to projected traffic volumes at project completion.
-The Regional Traffic Engineer will conduct a study to determine if a traffic signal is warranted for installation and operation upon project completion.
-If the traffic signal is warranted for installation and operation, the Design-Build Team shall provide and install all necessary equipment for the traffic signal.
-If the traffic signal is not warranted for installation and operation, the Design-Build Team shall install the following at this location: Metal Strain Pole Foundations Cabinet Foundation Conduit and Junction Boxes Fiber Optic Cable (or Drop) If the traffic signal is not warranted for installation and operation, the Design-Build Team shall provide all new equipment required to make the signal operational to Division 9 Traffic Services, for their installation at a later date.
-This equipment shall include, but is not limited to, the following: Galvanized Metal Strain Poles Signal Heads - With provisions for Flashing Yellow Arrow signal heads for all protected / permissive and permissive left turns, as appropriate.
+construction of this traffic signal in their Technical an Price Proposals.
+However, the Design-Build Team sha provide information required for the Department to Proposed Signal (1) : NC 66 / SR 4000 (University Parkway) construction of this traffic signal in their Technical an Price Proposals.
+However, the Design-Build Team sha provide information required for the Department to Inventory Work Requirements No earlier than twelve (12) months prior to constructio completion, the Design Build Team shall submit a request for a traffic signal warrant analysis to the Departmen This request shall include all documentation required to support a traffic signal analysis, including but not limite to projected traffic volumes at project completion.
+The Regional Traffic Engineer will conduct a study to determine if a traffic signal is warranted for installation and operation, the Design Build Team shall provide and install all necessar equipment for the traffic signal.
+NC 66 / SR 4000 (University Parkway) at NC 66 (Old Hollow Road) NC 66 / Old Hollow Road) If the traffic signal is not warranted for installation an operation, the Design-Build Team shall install the following at this location: Metal Strain Pole Foundations Cabinet Foundation Conduit and Junction Boxes Fiber Optic Cable (or Drop) If the traffic signal is not warranted for installation an operation, the Design-Build Team shall provide all neveluipment required to make the signal operational to Division 9 Traffic Services, for their installation at a late date.
+This equipment shall include, but is not limited to the following: Galvanized Metal Strain Poles Signal Heads - With provisions for Flashin Yellow Arrow signal heads for all protected permissive and permissive left turns and U-Turns as appropriate.
+170 Cabinets with auxiliary output file includin NC 66 / SR 4000 (University Parkway) at NC 66 (Old Hollow If the traffic signal is not warranted for installation and operation, the Design-Build Team shall install the following at this location: • Metal Strain Pole Foundations • Cabinet Foundation • Conduit and Junction Boxes • Fiber Optic Cable (or Drop) If the traffic signal is not warranted for installation and operation, the Design-Build Team shall provide all new equipment required to make the signal operational to Division 9 Traffic Services, for their installation at a later date.
+This equipment shall include, but is not limited to, the following: • Galvanized Metal Strain Poles • Signal Heads - With provisions for Flashing Yellow Arrow signal heads for all protected / permissive and permissive left turns and U-Turns,